Kanye West calls Elon Musk a ‘half-Chinese’ clone engineered ‘like Obama’

 “I’m sorry for using curse words in church but I don’t have another word for Obama yet.
 YE24 Let’s Unify and find out LUAFO.”

-Mr Musk responded on Twitter saying that he will take West’s comment as a compliment.
+Mr Musk responded on Twitter saying that he will take Mr West’s comment as a compliment.

 Mr Musk suspended West’s Twitter account — just two months after reinstating it — for posting a Nazi symbol inside the Star of David.